UMCarpentries/2025-05-08-UMich/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "FIXME"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "University of Michigan (Flint)"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "FIXME"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "You'll find out once you send your installation materials"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
-language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude: "43.01969"        # decimal latitude of workshop venue (use https://www.latlong.net/)
-longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude: "-83.68947"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "May 8-9, 2025"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "FIXME"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
+humantime: "9:00 am - 4:30 pm EST"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2025-05-08      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2025-05-09        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["instructor one", "instructor two"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Peter Cerda", "Scott Martin"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["helper one", "helper two"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["first@example.org","second@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["samarti@umich.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+collaborative_notes: https://pad.carpentries.org/2025-05-08-UMich  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
-eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+googleform: "https://docs.google.com/forms/d/e/1FAIpQLSe4lFAUf5rxajw4RPj29brNbB229Lff6iwsr0leH-ljEtgP1w/viewform?usp=header" # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
-what3words:           # optional: what3words (https://what3words.com) address of the workshop venue, without leading slashes e.g. "globe.lessening.computers"
+material: "R for Plotting, The Unix Shell, Intro to git & GitHub, R for Data Analysis, Writing Reports with R Markdown"
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}